 If you would like to see the ‘action’ for yourself, you can visit a chocolate orchard.The following two farms south of Kona grow cacao and offer farm tours:

-- Kuaiwi Farm is known for their Kona Coffee farm tours, but they also grow cacao on their farm.
+- Kuaiwi Farm is known for their Kona Coffee farm tours, but they also grow cacao on their certified organic farm.
 You can join them for a chocolate candy making class, combined with a farm tour and tasting.
 Classes include unlimited chocolate tasting and a goodie bag.
 Reservations are mandatory at least three days in advance.
 See their website for details.

 There are several companies on the Big Island that make chocolate from locally produced cacao and sell it.
 You can find this chocolate at local farmers markets, in any of the Island Naturals Natural food stores, in most other convenience shops and even in the local boutiques in the island resorts.
 You can also order it online and/or ship it home through the website of “Original Hawaiian Chocolate“.
 This is the only producer to grow, harvest, process and package all-Hawaiian chocolate.